” Keep your spine vertical and erect”,

 The erect attitude of the spine is known to be a remedy against traits like easy going, and laziness in one’s personality.
 Such a person wakes up to vigilance, readiness for action, and preparedness for service to others.
 Avoid using easy chairs as the slouch created in the spine while sitting on them can generate headaches and affects the cognitive faculties of the mind

-More so, the vertical attitude of the physical body also symbolically suggests the concept of lines loins-brain, kundalini resting in the loins ( pelvic region) moving upwards for meeting the brain, mind, or the communion of the vital instinctiveness with mind and the spirit.
+More so, the vertical attitude of the physical body also symbolically suggests the concept of lines loins-brain, kundalini resting in the loins ( pelvic region) moving upwards for meeting the brain, mind is not brain, or the communion of the vital instinctiveness with mind and the spirit.
 As explained in Kundilini yoga this meeting of the kundalini energy with the mind is crucial to providing creative inspiration to the artists and the poets.

 As per scriptures the person who habituates himself to keeping the spine erect, vertical develops an aversion to earth, the earthly or material matters and interests.
 Such a person creates distance between himself and other persons and things: proper psychological is an indispensable condition for having objectivity in observation, assessment of facts, and right judgement.